 - 1. Be eligible for admission to Albany State University and the Associate Degree Nursing Program. - 2.
 Hold a valid Paramedic certification or LPN license with a minimum of one year of experience. - 3.
-Completed all core courses achieving a GPA of 2.8 or higher. - 4.
+Completed eight of the nine nursing core classes achieving a GPA of 2.8 or higher. - 4.
 Earned a grade of C or better in all nursing core courses. - 5.
 No previous failing grades in other nursing programs. - 6.
 Preference will be given to students with highest GPA, highest pre-entrance test scores and those who have completed all required core classes. - 7.
 All nursing core required for the ASN must be completed prior to enrollment in NURS 2115.